ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 Jinja2 uses strict undefined-variable handling, so an incomplete template context stops deployment instead of emitting a partially configured file.
-The source values for `sensor-node.yml.j2` come from the current FISSURE installation by default:

 By default, inputs come from the current FISSURE installation:

 - `YAML/Sensor_Node_Config/default.yaml`